 Author of ‘Creative Gardening with Bulbs’ (1989), she writes articles and reviews for, amongst others, The Garden, The Daily Telegraph, Gardeners’ World Magazine and published “Gardeners Guide to Bulbs” in July 2012.

 She was a member of the Council of the Royal Horticultural Society for 11 years.
-She was a member of the Gardens Committee, with special responsibility of Rosemoor, for 12 years and is Vice Chairman of the Daffodil and Tulip Committee and a member of the Daffodil and Tulip Year Book Committee.
+She was a member of the Gardens Committee, with special responsibility of Rosemoor, for 12 years and is Vice Chairman of the Bulb Committee and a member of the Daffodil and Tulip Year Book Committee.

 Species peonies are one of her passions and she was a founder member of the International Peony Species Network (SPIN) .There is a large collection of peonies at Broadleigh.